 Keeping your cooling system in good repair will help keep your engine running well, and keep you out of the Gig Harbor repair shop.
 This means that a regular cooling system inspection should be on your schedule for routine preventive maintenance of your vehicle.
 Your owner’s manual will tell you how often you need to do this.
 It varies depending on what kind of car you drive, what type of driving you do and where you live in Washington.

-At Mackert Automotive LLC, we help you keep your cool which will keep you in the driving lane.
+At Mackert Automotive, we help you keep your cool which will keep you in the driving lane.